Why Hire an Oakland Violent Crimes Lawyer

 Your attorney can dismantle the prosecution’s claims by challenging weak or unlawfully obtained evidence.
 By filing the necessary motions, your lawyer could remove evidence from your case before the jury even lays eyes on it.

-Violent Crimes Lawyer for All Offenses
+An Oakland Criminal Lawyer for All Violent Offenses

 Multiple crimes could be considered violent.
 Here are a few of the more common violent crimes Morris Law is prepared to defend against: